edadma/human-tester/README.md

 Human Tester
 ============

 This is a simple framework for generating question/answer pairs to test if an *entity* is human or not.
-The framework is still in it's infancy - currently it can only deal with simple arithmetic questions.
+The framework is still in it's infancy - currently it can only deal with simple numerical type questions.

 Here is a code snippet to show how to use it.